ssatti0/Springboard_work/Mini_projects/Readme.txt

-Folder contains all mini-projects from Springboard Data Science Career Track.
+This folder contains all mini-projects from Springboard Data Science Career Track.